A Legacy of Nature – A campaign to help ensure high-quality natural areas for now and future generations of people and wildlife.

 Based on past spending and current funding requests the 2008 Legacy Amendment will be more detrimental to our metro area natural resources than many of those who voted for it expected.
 This trend will continue until there is action taken by Legislators.

-Despite the fact that woodlands, prairies, lakes and wetlands are stressed and degraded in many of our regional parks, the highest spending category of Legacy funds for the Regional Parks System has been “New Development” such as:
+Despite the fact that woodlands, prairies, lakes and wetlands are stressed and degraded in many of our regional parks, the highest spending category for Legacy funds eligible for the Regional Parks System has been “New Development” such as:

 - Roadways, parking lots, & sidewalks